• Skip to content

 These knowledge experts are guided by the church board and used to facilitate a decision-making process that benefits the church.

-Councils or committees should be chartered and have someone assigned to facilitate the process.
+Church Councils or committees should be chartered with someone assigned to facilitate the process.

 Church Personnel Committee